Zarbuz/FileToVox/README.md

--iminy, --ignore-min-y=VALUE   ignore blocks below the specified layer -imaxy, --ignore-max-y=VALUE   ignore blocks above the specified layer -e, --excavate                 delete all blocks which doesn't have at lease one face connected with air -s, --scale=VALUE              increase the scale of each block
+-iminy, --ignore-min-y=VALUE   ignore blocks below the specified layer -imaxy, --ignore-max-y=VALUE   ignore blocks above the specified layer -e, --excavate                 delete all blocks which doesn't have at lease one face connected with air -s, --scale=VALUE              increase the scale of each block -t --texture                   export schematic with texture -hm --heightmap                create voxels terrain from heightmap
   ```